qiskit-community/qiskit-qec/docs/markdown/code-parameters.md

 - n = number of physical qubits
 - k = number of encoded qubits
+- r = number of gauge qubits

 - d = minimum distance
     - Dumer et al, Numerical Techniques for Finding the Distances of Quantum Codes, arXiv:1405.0348
-- r = number of gauge qubits
+    - Sarkar and Yoder, A graph-based formalism for surface codes and twists, arXiv:2101.09349 (discussion of decoding graphs, distance bounds, and logical operators)